ddiogoo/video-to-mp3/README.md

 ### *Python*

 To run the application you need to have Python installed on your machine.
 Access the documentation [here](https://www.python.org/downloads/) to install.

+## Conventional Commits

+This project uses the Conventional Commits specification.
+Access the documentation [here](https://www.conventionalcommits.org/en/v1.0.0/) to understand how to use it.